 Kobo Daishi’s Mausoleum is behind Toro-do hall at the end of the path.
 Worshippers and visitors come from all over to pray to Kobo Daishi.

-During night time, you can also visit Okuno-in and stroll all the way to the mausoleum, to feel more spiritual atmosphere that is quite different from a day time visit.
+Furthermore, you can visit Okuno-in and stroll all the way to the mausoleum in the dark of the night.
+I’d say that you can feel more spiritual atmosphere that is quite different from a day time visit.
 The path is poorly lit up with stone lanterns.

-Koyasan is also one of the best places to experience an overnight stay at one of the over 50 temple lodgings where you can experience a monk’s lifestyle.
-You can taste shojin ryori, a vegetarian Buddhist cuisine made entirely of vegetables and take part in some of the monk’s spiritual practices, such as meditation and copying sutras.
+Indeed Koyasan is one of the best places to experience an overnight stay at one of the over 50 temple lodgings where you can experience a monk’s lifestyle.
+You can taste shojin ryori, a vegetarian Buddhist cuisine made entirely of vegetables.
+In addition you can take part in some of the monk’s spiritual practices, such as meditation and copying sutras.

-Koyasan was the end of a long journey along the Kumano Kodo pilgrimage route, which you can still walk.
-The Koyasan Cho-ishi Michi Pilgrimage Route, built at the same time as Koyasan, this trail (24 km, 7-hours) begins at Jison-in Temple on the foot of Koyasan and ends at Koyasan’s Daimon entrance gate.
+In fact, Koyasan was the end of a long journey along the Kumano Kodo pilgrimage route, which you can still walk.
+The Koyasan Cho-ishi Michi Pilgrimage Route, built at the same time as Koyasan.
+This trail (24 km, 7-hours) begins at Jison-in Temple on the foot of Koyasan and ends at Koyasan’s Daimon entrance gate.
 Alternatively, you can take the short trail (2.5 km, 1-hour), which is well made and easy to walk and follow from Gokurakubashi station to Koyasan known as Fudozaka.

 Access : From Osaka, Namba station, take the Nankai Koya line for the 90-minute ride to Gokuraku-bashi station and a five-minute cable car up to Koyasan.